lisyce/TalkingGuitarTabs/final_project_handin.md

 ### The problem we are solving

 Musicians have to be able to see clearly to read guitar tabs.
 So, people who are blind or low vision might not be able to read them easily.
 Sometimes, they may listen to a song and try to play what they hear.
 But, this can be hard to do for many people, whether they can read guitar tabs or not.
 It usually takes lots of practice to be good at playing what you hear.
 Guitar tabs tell musicians exactly what they should play.
-Our project is an accessible format for guitar tabs.
+Our project is an accessible format for guitar tabs: A Talking Score.

 A Talking Score has the same information as sheet music, but the information is written with words rather than symbols.
 People can use screen readers to read the Talking Score out loud.
 This way, they can learn the information in the sheet music.
 They do not need to be able to see it.